-Other times — usually when you’ve gotten enough sleep, are well-fed, and feeling loved — you are authentically courageous, naturally brilliant in your own unique way, and genuinely caring.
+Other times — usually when you’ve gotten enough sleep, aren’t hungry, and feeling loved — you are authentically courageous, naturally brilliant in your unique way, and genuinely caring.

 This is the kind of authenticity I hope you will bring into your business and marketing: your best authentic self.

-Therefore it is your responsibility, and opportunity, to practice self-care everyday, in as many moments of each day as needed, so that you can be authentically your strongest, kindest self in business and marketing.
+Therefore it is your responsibility to prioritize your self-care daily, so that you can be your strongest, kindest self in business and marketing.

 George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.